 So what do those big Follower Numbers actually represent?

 It represents a whole lot of stuff from the obvious to the not so obvious.
 It represents the number of followers (human or robot) an account has.
-It also represents the amount of effort (human or programmatic) which has been put into an account to follow people.
+It also represents the amount of effort (human or programmatic) which has been invested into an account to follow people.
 It represents a commitment to regularly posting and updating, possibly to commenting on other posts.

 What it does not necessarily represent is quality.
 Big follower numbers do not magically equal a quality feed of authentic, unique, individual, intelligent thoughts or sensationally eye-grabbing images.
 Big follower numbers do not automatically mean great content, but many many can be tricked into thinking otherwise, just because of that big number.
 All those people can’t be wrong, right?
 Yes, they can.
 Many of us are sheep.